 Q: Who can volunteer with the project?

 A: Anyone over 18 year of age and physically fit.
 Work in the field is quite demanding and you need to be able to walk on soft sand 5-10km.
 If you have health restrictions, please inform us when applying as some conditions may prevent you from participating in the project fully.
 We will check if we can propose other activities, if regular activities are not suitable.
+Younger participants can join with parental consent (17 years old) or together with parents.

 Q: Is previous experience with sea turtles needed to participate?